It is often said that “the first impression is the last impression”.

 Airbnb does a great job at using wall clusters to the greatest extent.
 Airbnb is primarily a travel company, and as such, should give a minimal and light vibe.
-The use of white canvas and wall clusters has been maximized to cover the entire wall, which serves as constant inspiration to the design team which uses the room.
+The use of white canvas and wall clusters has been maximized to cover the entire wall, which serves as constant inspiration to the design team that uses the room.

 Wall clusters are often seen as an unconventional choice, particularly when it comes to designing office spaces.
 Though not for everyone, if you want your office space to signify airiness and artisanship at the same time, wall clusters give you the perfect opportunity to do so.

-Further, if you run an art related business or an architecture firm, these can serve as a wonderful way to display your best work!
+Further, if you run an art-related business or an architecture firm, these can serve as a wonderful way to display your best work!
 This gives you a unique way to let your potential customers know the quality of your work, especially if they haven’t experienced it beforehand.

 Friedman Dentistry| Brushed Aluminium Signs for Maximum Impact

 Brushed aluminum signs are very common as well – and make for good foregrounds to introduce lighting elements within.
 This is a restrained, yet effective look – perfect for businesses that involve fine work, such as Friedman Dentistry.
-They’ve used the brushed aluminium look to incorporate lighting elements, which fill up space very well too.
+They’ve used the brushed aluminum look to incorporate lighting elements, which fill up space very well too.

 Wall Decals| A Different Take on Lobby Signs

 Wall decals are a wonderful means to express your company’s vision and motto.
-Wall decals are also less permanent and definitely a much more accessible way to get your message across.
+Wall decals are also less permanent and a much more accessible way to get your message across.
 They also tend to grab a lot of attention, since they give off a radically different aesthetic feel compared to regular signs.